Internal Controls: What Are They & Why You Should CarePublished February 6, 2018 by Karen Walsh • 5 min read

 When designing controls, your company needs to determine how business processes relate to the integration of financial reporting and your information systems.

-Organizations need to design procedures regarding the initiation, recording, processing, correcting, transferring, and reporting of electronic and cash transactions.
-Then these processes should be coordinated with your financial statements information.
+Organizations need to establish procedures regarding the initiation, recording, processing, correcting, transferring, and reporting of electronic and cash transactions.
+Then, these processes should be coordinated with your financial statements’ information.

 Moreover, control design needs to explain how your information systems record events and conditions outside the financial statement realm.
 For example, a breach impacts your financial performance because the losses affect your income and reserves.
 Thus, you need controls that document your breach responses.